GerHobbelt/mocha/Readme.md

 # Mocha-breve

-Mocha is a simple, flexible, fun JavaScript test framework for node.js and the browser.
+[Mocha](https://github.com/visionmedia/mocha) is a simple, flexible, fun JavaScript test framework for node.js and the browser.
 It is awesome and everyone should use it.

-After waiting for three weeks for a pull request to get feedback, it seemed to me like the mocha project itself might be experiencing a scaling problem due to there being only one owner.
-I couldn't get any traction on proposed fixes for the scaling problem, so I decided to try an experiment.

-Mocha-breve is a fork of mocha that will be owned by a (small) team rather than one person.
-If I'm the only one who thinks this is a good idea, the project will fizzle and die.
-If not, people will contribute and maybe a few will be willing to share the load for reviewing and approving changes.
-Then this project will be an channel that produce fixes and enhancements that will hopefully be merged into the core mocha at some point in the future.
+Mocha-breve is a fork of mocha that will be owned by a team rather than one person, and thus avoid the scaling problem of have only one owner who does everything.
+I intend for this project to produce fixes and enhancements that can be merged into back mocha as time permits.

+If I'm the only one who thinks this is a good idea, the project will fizzle and die, so be it.
+If not, other people will contribute and maybe a few will be willing to share the load for reviewing and approving changes.

-(Look I haven't even changed the links yet.)
+## Documentation

-For more information view the [documentation](http://visionmedia.github.io/mocha).
+For more information view the [documentation](http://mocha-breve.github.io/mocha-breve).

 ## Links

+(Look I haven't even changed these links yet.)

   - [Google Group](http://groups.google.com/group/mochajs)
   - [Wiki](https://github.com/visionmedia/mocha/wiki)